Your Maximum Debt Capacity and the Debt to Income Ratio

 When you apply to a financial institution for a loan or a credit card, the credit or loan officer will look closely at your current income and your current debt.
 The Debt to Income Ratio will be a major factor in the recommendation of the credit officer about your ability to repay any proposed granting of credit.

 0-35% This is a good ratio that will result in acceptable credit conditions and interest rates.
-Must credit analysts and credit officers will recognise your ability to manage your debt.
+Most credit analysts and credit officers will recognize your ability to manage your debt.
 You might even get lower interest rates if your ratio is below 25% of monthly income.

 Checking your ratio regularly will help you manage your finances better, which should result in a better credit score and lower interest rates.